-On 4 April 2023, the group announced an all-share acquisition of Investec Wealth & Investment UK, subject to shareholder and regulatory approval.
+On 4 April 2023, the group announced an all-share acquisition of Investec Wealth & Investment UK, which is subject to regulatory approval.
 See note 6 for detail of the costs incurred in the period in relation to the acquisition.

 6 / ACQUISITION-RELATED COSTS